Edward Hopper: In popular culture

 In 1981, Hopper's Silence, a documentary by Brian O'Doherty produced by the Whitney Museum of American Art, was shown at the New York Film Festival at Alice Tully Hall.

 Austrian director Gustav Deutsch created the 2013 film Shirley – Visions of Reality based on 13 of Edward Hopper's paintings.

 Other works based on or inspired by Hopper's paintings include Tom Waits's 1975 album Nighthawks at the Diner, and a 2012 series of photographs by Gail Albert Halaban.

 In the book (1985, 1998) and traveling exhibition called Hopper's Places, Gail Levin located and photographed the sites for many of Hopper's paintings.
-In her 1985 review of a related show organized by Levin, Vivien Raynor wrote in the New York Times: "Miss Levin's deductions are invariably enlightening, as when she infers that Hopper's tendency to elongate structures was a reflection of his own great height."
+In her 1985 review of a related show organized by Levin, Vivien Raynor wrote in The New York Times: "Miss Levin's deductions are invariably enlightening, as when she infers that Hopper's tendency to elongate structures was a reflection of his own great height."

-New wave band Orchestral Manoeuvres in the Dark's 1985 album Crush features artwork inspired by several Hopper paintings, including Early Sunday Morning, Nighthawks and Room in New York.
-The band's 2013 single "Night Cafe" was influenced by Nighthawks and mentions Hopper by name.
+New wave band Orchestral Manoeuvres in the Dark's 1985 album Crush features artwork inspired by several Hopper paintings, including Early Sunday Morning, Nighthawks, and Room in New York.
+The band's 2013 single "Night Café" was influenced by Nighthawks and mentions Hopper by name.
 Seven of his paintings are referenced in the lyrics.

-The New York City Opera staged the East Coast premiere of Stewart Wallace's "Hopper's Wife" – a 1997 chamber opera about an imagined marriage between Edward Hopper and the gossip columnist Hedda Hopper, at Harlem Stage in 2016.
+The New York City Opera staged the East Coast premiere of Stewart Wallace's "Hopper's Wife"—a 1997 chamber opera about an imagined marriage between Edward Hopper and the gossip columnist Hedda Hopper—at Harlem Stage in 2016.

-Irish novelist, Christine Dwyer Hickey, published a novel, The Narrow Land, in 2019 in which Edward and Jo Hopper were central characters.
+Irish novelist Christine Dwyer Hickey published a novel, The Narrow Land, in 2019 in which Edward and Jo Hopper were central characters.

-Paul Weller included a song named 'Hopper' on his 2017 album A Kind Revolution.
+Paul Weller included a song named "Hopper" on his 2017 album A Kind Revolution.